We recommend viewing GLUCK+ in landscape mode on your device.

 Ms. Wong received her Bachelor of Arts in Architecture from the University of California at Berkeley and a Master of Architecture from Yale University.
 She was a member of the Yale Building Project and was a research assistant in the Yale Urban Design Workshop participating in an Urban Density and Neighborhood Revitalization study.

 Marc Gee joined Peter Gluck and Partners in 1998 as a construction manager for ARCS Construction Services, the construction management arm of Peter Gluck and Partners.
 He became Associate Principal in 2000.

 Mr. Gee is our most experienced construction expert having built most of our projects in New York City totaling over $35M.
 Most recently Mr. Gee was the on-site constructability and technical detail expert for the East Harlem School.
 The project was completed on time with a guaranteed maximum price for its construction of $330/SF, about half of what the New York City schools are costing.
 In addition we returned $500,000 of unused contingencies to the school.
 The school was awarded an award for design excellence from the Boston Society of Architects (AIA Boston).

 Mr. Gee is a graduate of Virginia Polytechnic University and State University with a Bachelor of Architecture.

 Birgit Garland received her education at the Städtische Berufsschule für Bürokaufleute in Munich.
 Prior to joining the firm in 2002, Birgit worked in administrative services for the publishing industry and international financial services sector for 15 years.
-Birgit has since served as business manager for the company.
+Birgit is Chief Financial Officer of the company.

 Brian Novello received his Bachelor of Architecture from New Jersey Institute of Technology.
 Prior to joining the firm, Brian's previous design experience has included projects ranging from infrastructural, transportation, industrial, hospitality, civic, and commercial buildings, in the New York/New Jersey area and Texas.